Maximising wealth together: Super contributions for your spouse

 Eligibility criteria for spouse super contributions

-Before diving into the benefits, it's important to understand the eligibility criteria for making spouse super contributions in Australia:
+It's important to understand the eligibility criteria for making spouse super contributions in Australia:

 • Spouse's age - Your spouse must be under the age of 75.

-• Contributions cap - Ensure that your contributions do not exceed your spouse’s non-concessional contributions cap which may be $0 or up to $360,000 depending on the spouse's total super balance last 30 June and past contributions.
+• Contributions cap - Ensure that your contributions do not exceed your spouse’s non-concessional super contributions cap which may be $0 or up to $360,000 depending on the spouse's total super balance last 30 June and past contributions.
 Exceeding this cap can result in a tax liability.

-Benefits of spouse super contributions
+Why consider spouse super contributions

-Now, let's explore the advantages of making super contributions for your spouse:
+Here’s some benefits of making super contributions for your spouse:

 • Tax benefits - One of the primary advantages of spouse super contributions is the potential for tax benefits.
 If your spouse's income is below the threshold, you can claim a tax offset of up to 18% of the contributions you make (capped at $540 each financial year), which can help reduce your overall tax liability.